-The City of Mission provides twelve (12) paid holidays to eligible City employees.
+The City of Mission provides fifteen (15) paid holidays to eligible City employees.

 The following official holidays will be observed:

-New Year's Day (January 1st)
+New Year's Day (January 1 st)

+Martin Luther King Jr. Day

 President's Day

 Good Friday

 Memorial Day

-Independence Day (July 4th)
+Independence Day (July 4 th)

-Labor Day (September 11th for Civil Service)
+Labor Day (September 11 th for Civil Service)

 Veteran's Day

+Day Before Thanksgiving 4 Hours

 Thanksgiving Day

 Day After Thanksgiving

-Christmas Eve (December 24th)
+Christmas Eve (December 24 th)

-Christmas Day (December 25th)
+Christmas Day (December 25 th)

-Optional Holiday (select one from the list below):

-New Year's Eve (December 31st)
+New Year's Eve (December 31 st) 4 Hours

-Day After Easter
+Optional Holiday One day within calendar year

-A. HOLIDAY COMPENSATION

-- 1. For regular full-time employees a holiday is a period of eight (8) hours, paid at the employee's regular rate of pay, except in the case of 24-hour Fire Department shift employees where the holiday is twelve (12) work hours. - 2.
-Regular part-time employees will receive pay for holidays on a pro-rata basis based on a percentage of their normal authorized weekly hours.

-B. SCHEDULING OF HOLIDAY (Weekend/Christmas)

-- 1. Holidays that fall on a Saturday will be observed on the preceding Friday and those that fall on a Sunday will be observed on the following Monday. - 2.
-Special Provisions for Christmas Eve/Christmas Day When either or both of these adjacent holidays fall on a Saturday or Sunday they will be observed as follows: if Christmas Day falls on a Monday, the following Tuesday will also be a holiday; if Christmas Day falls on a Saturday, then the following Monday will be observed as a holiday; and if Christmas Day falls on a Sunday, then the Christmas Eve holiday will be observed on Friday and the Christmas Day will be observed on a Monday.

-C. EMPLOYEES REQUIRED TO WORK ON AN OFFICIAL CITY HOLIDAY

-- Non-exempt employees who work on Thanksgiving Day and/or Christmas Day shall be compensated at 1 1⁄2 times their regular rate for hours worked on that or those days. - 2.
+- A. HOLIDAY COMPENSATION - 1.
+For regular full-time employees a holiday is a period of four (4) or eight (8) hours, paid at the employee's regular rate of pay, except in the case of 24-hour Fire Department shift employees where the holiday is twelve (12) work hours. - 2.
+Regular part-time employees will receive pay for holidays on a pro-rata basis based on a percentage of their normal authorized weekly hours. - B. SCHEDULING OF HOLIDAY (Weekend/Christmas) - 1.
+Holidays that fall on a Saturday will be observed on the preceding Friday and those that fall on a Sunday will be observed on the following Monday. - 2.
+Special Provisions for Christmas Eve/Christmas Day When either or both of these adjacent holidays fall on a Saturday or Sunday they will be observed as follows: if Christmas Day falls on a Monday, the following Tuesday will also be a holiday; if Christmas Day falls on a Saturday, then the following Monday will be observed as a holiday; and if Christmas Day falls on a Sunday, then the Christmas Eve holiday will be observed on Friday and the Christmas Day will be observed on a Monday. - C. EMPLOYEES REQUIRED TO WORK ON AN OFFICIAL CITY HOLIDAY - 1.
+Non-exempt employees who work on Thanksgiving Day and/or Christmas Day shall be compensated at 1 1⁄2 times their regular rate for hours worked on that or those days. - 2.
 Employees who are scheduled to work on an official City holiday (excluding Thanksgiving and/or Christmas Day) will take holiday leave at a later date, but no later than the current fiscal year. - Non-exempt employees called in on an emergency basis to work a holiday for which they are not scheduled to work will be paid for all hours worked on the holiday at regular rate of pay (excluding Thanksgiving and/or Christmas Day), in addition to being paid for the holiday.